Julien-Fischer/linx/README.md

 Most of the functions/aliases defined in this project should be compatible with Debian-based distributions.

+If you wish to improve this project or if you notice any bug, feel free to contact me or open a pull request.

 ## License

 This project is released under the [MIT License](https://opensource.org/licenses/MIT).